- What is a Living Will?

 Yes.
 Artificially-provided nutrition and hydration are considered part of life-prolonging medical interventions.
 Artificially-provided nutrition and hydration is a life-prolonging intervention which allows individuals to still receive food (nutrition) and liquid (fluids) when they can no longer eat or drink as normal.
 The nutrition and hydration is chemically balanced and can be administered through intravenous (IV) or feeding tube methods.
 Artificially-provided nutrition and hydration is considered a medical treatment and is inherently different than standard food and liquid consumption and is monitored by a health care provider.

-- Can I still have life-prolonging interventions, including artificially-provided nutrition and hydration, if I am NOT terminally ill or in a persistent vegetative state but I can’t make decisions for myself?
+- Can I still have life-prolonging interventions, including artificially-provided nutrition and hydration, if I am NOT terminally ill but I can’t make decisions for myself?

 Yes.
-The Living Will does not become effective unless you are terminally ill or in a persistent vegetative state and cannot make decisions for yourself.
-No medical interventions will be withheld unless you (or if you are unable to make decisions, your Medical Power of Attorney representative/Health Care Surrogate) have specifically requested to not receive a particular intervention(s) regardless of your Living Will until you are in a terminally ill or in a persistent vegetative state.
-If you are not terminally ill or in a persistent vegetative state but you cannot make decisions for yourself, your authorized Medical Power of Attorney representative (if you completed a Medical Power of Attorney or Combined form) or Health Care Surrogate (if you did not complete a Medical Power of Attorney or Combined form) will be able to speak on your behalf based on your expressed wishes.
+The Living Will does not become effective unless you are terminally ill and cannot make decisions for yourself.
+No medical interventions will be withheld unless you (or if you are unable to make decisions, your Medical Power of Attorney representative/Health Care Surrogate) have specifically requested to not receive a particular intervention(s) regardless of your Living Will until you are in a terminally ill.
+If you are not terminally ill but you cannot make decisions for yourself, your authorized Medical Power of Attorney representative (if you completed a Medical Power of Attorney or Combined form) or Health Care Surrogate (if you did not complete a Medical Power of Attorney or Combined form) will be able to speak on your behalf based on your expressed wishes.

 - Can I still make my own healthcare decisions once I have completed a Living Will?

 Yes.
-Your Living Will does not take effect until you are terminally ill or in a persistent vegetative state and cannot make decisions for yourself.
+Your Living Will does not take effect until you are terminally ill and cannot make decisions for yourself.
 As long as you can still speak for yourself, you have the right to make your own decisions.

 - Can any person create a Living Will?